carpentries-incubator/open-science-with-r/_episodes/02-Rstudio.md

 {: .challenge}

+## 3. Diving deepeR

-## R functions, help pages
+### 3.1 Functions and help pages

-R has a mind-blowing collection of built-in functions that are used with the same syntax: function name with parentheses around what the function needs to do what it is supposed to do. `function_name(argument1 = value1, argument2 = value2, ...)`.
+R has a mind-blowing collection of built-in functions that are used with the same syntax: function name with parentheses around what the function needs to do what it is supposed to do.

+`function_name(argument1 = value1, argument2 = value2, ...)`.
 When you see this syntax, we say we are "calling the function".

 Let's try using `seq()` which makes regular sequences of numbers and, while we're at it, demo more helpful features of RStudio.